Skip to main content

 4.1 Platform Enhancements is a category of Services provided by etrainu.

-4.2 Clause 4 of this Schedule will only apply if identified in a Statement of Work.
+4.2 Clause 4 of this Schedule will only apply if identified in the Statement of Work.
 However, clause 4 of this Schedule only applies to the Platform Enhancements identified in the Statement of Work.

 4.3 When providing Platform Enhancements, etrainu will use reasonable endeavours to enhance the learning management system as more fully described in the agreed scoping document identified in the Statement of Work.